 - Walking 100,000 steps in a day.

-- Self-supported FKT for climbing the highest point in every Irish county in one week.
+- Self-supported FKT for climbing all of Ireland’s County High Points in one week.

-- Self-supported FKT for climbing Ireland’s 13 peaks over 3,000 ft in one day.
+- Self-supported FKT for climbing all of Ireland’s 13 peaks over 3,000 ft in one day.

-- Brian’s Big Three; kayaking the River Shannon from source to sea, hiking the Wicklow Way and cycling Malin Head to Mizen Head — all in one month.
+- Brian’s Big Three; kayaking the River Shannon from source to sea, hiking the Wicklow Way and cycling Malin to Mizen — all in one month.

 As travel reopened, so did bigger horizons.
 To date, I’ve: